Cignoraptor-ita/cignotrack/README.md

 Coded by Cignoraptor.

-Maybe your machine have need to install: links2 (sudo apt-get install links2) whois (sudo apt-get install whois) exiftool (sudo apt-get install libimage-exiftool-perl) wkhtmltopdf (sudo apt-get install wkhtmltopdf)
+Maybe your machine have need to install: lynx (sudo apt-get install lynx) whois (sudo apt-get install whois) exiftool (sudo apt-get install libimage-exiftool-perl) wkhtmltopdf (sudo apt-get install wkhtmltopdf)

 Usage: bash cignotrack.sh   WARNING: Not use a url like target but a domain!
-Exemple: facebook.com
+Exemple: domaintest.com